The Stanthorpe QFS Restoration Project

 Background

-In the 1890’s, with the growth of agriculture in the State groups of farmers formed co-operatives to provide benefits to members and to help market the produce.
-One of the most successful of these was one started at Woombye which eventually became the Queensland Fruitgrowers Society.
-The QFS building in Stanthorpe is the only one left within a railway precinct.
+With the growth of agriculture in the 1890s, farmers formed co-operatives to provide benefits to members and help market their produce.
+One of the most successful co-operatives was started at Woombye, it became the Queensland Fruitgrower’s Society (QWFS).
+The QFS building in Stanthorpe is the only one left within a Railway Precinct.

-Marketing produce was a major problem in the early years, and the railway line to Stanthorpe which opened in 1881 was a significant benefit in the early years of the twentieth century to the burgeoning fruit industry.
+Marketing produce for the burgeoning fruit industry was a major problem in the early years.
+The railway line to Stanthorpe opened in 1881 and was a significant benefit through to the mid twentieth century.

-Fruit growing as an industry in the area was one of the main reasons for establishing soldier settlement in the area after World War One, and in 1920 a branch line was opened to these soldier settlements, with most of the traffic on the line being fruit.
+Fruit growing, as a major industry in the area, was one of the main reasons for establishing Soldier Settlements in the Granite Belt after World War One.
+In 1920 a branch line was opened to service these Soldier Settlements, with the majority of the traffic on the line carrying fruit.

-In 1921-2 the QFS ran special fruit trains from Stanthorpe, but in 1924, the Labor govt introduced wide ranging legislation in relation to agriculture, and in order to establish a more efficient state wide system of marketing, they introduced a Committee of Direction of Fruit marketing ( COD).
-The QFS was heavily involved in consultation and served on the board.
-In 1931 the QFS leased the land within the railway precinct in order to build a store and facilitate loading of produce on to trains.
+In 1921-2 the QFS ran special fruit trains from Stanthorpe but, in 1924, the Labor Government introduced wide ranging legislation in relation to agriculture.
+In order to establish a more efficient State wide system of marketing, they formed a Committee of Direction of Fruit marketing (COD).
+The QFS was heavily involved in the forming of this committee and was represented on the board.
+In 1931 the QFS leased the land within the railway precinct in order to build a store and facilitate the loading of produce directly on to trains.
 The building was shared with the COD.

-This building burnt down in 1933, was rebuilt within 4 months and an extension added in 1936.
-This is the building which still exists today unfortunately in a fairly dilapidated condition.
-It was last used when the store was relocated to the industrial estate and since then has not been maintained.
+This first building burnt down in 1933 but was rebuilt within 4 months and an extension added in 1936.
+This is the building which still exists today, unfortunately in a dilapidated condition.
+It was used until the store was relocated to the industrial estate and since then had not been maintained.

 Heritage Status